MetPX/sarracenia/docs/source/Explanation/overview.rst

 Overview
 ========

-**MetPX-Sarracenia is a publication/subscription management toolkit supporting the publication of real-time data.**
+**MetPX-Sarracenia is a publication/subscription management toolkit for publication of real-time data.**

 Sarracenia adds a message queueing protocol layer of file availability notifications to file and web servers to drive workflows that transfer and transform data continuously